A Stable Measure of Chaos in Dynamical Systems using Persistent Homology: Introduction: Dynamical Systems and Chaos

-We define a novel measure of chaos in dynamical systems based on persistent homology termed the \textit{persistence exponent} (\autoref{def:Persistence_exponent}).
-Unlike the commonly used Lyapunov exponent (\autoref{def:lyapunov_exponent}), the persisence exponent is stable to small perturbations in input data.
-We prove the theoretical stability of the persistence exponent (\autoref{thm:stability_Persistence_exp}) as well as show its greater experimental stability on the Lorenz (\autoref{fig:Lorenz_results}) and the Rossler (\autoref{fig:Rossler_results}) systems.
-We also derive theoretical upper and lower bounds on the persistence exponent (\autoref{rmk:bounds_Persistence_exp}), which allow us to deduce the maximum possible exponential divergence of two neighboring trajectories between any range of filtration parameters.
-We present an algorithm to compute the persistence exponent from a single time series embedding (\autoref{alg:Persistence}) and deduce its computational complexity (\autoref{rmk:complexity_persistence_algo}).
-We finally use our algorithm to show greater experimental stability of the persistence exponent when compared to the Lyapunov exponent on real time series data describing the change in concentration of a catalyst in an autocatalytic chemical reaction over time (\autoref{fig:Real_results}).
+We define a novel measure of chaos in dynamical systems based on 0-dimensional persistent homology termed the \textit{0-persistence exponent} (Definition \ref{def:Persistence_exponent}).
+Unlike the commonly used maximal Lyapunov exponent (Definition \ref{def:lyapunov_exponent}), the 0-persisence exponent is stable to small perturbations in state-space trajectories.
+We prove the theoretical stability of the 0-persistence exponent (\autoref{thm:stability_Persistence_exp}) as well as show its greater experimental stability on the Lorenz (\autoref{fig:Lorenz_results}) and the R\"{o}ssler (\autoref{fig:Rossler_results}) systems.
+We also derive theoretical upper and lower bounds on the 0-persistence exponent (Remark \ref{rmk:bounds_Persistence_exp}), which allow us to deduce the maximum possible degree of exponential divergence of two neighboring trajectories for any range of filtration parameters.
+We present an algorithm to compute the 0-persistence exponent from a single time series embedding (Algorithm \ref{alg:Persistence}) and deduce its computational complexity (Remark \ref{rmk:complexity_persistence_algo}).
+We finally use our algorithm to show greater experimental stability of the 0-persistence exponent when compared to the maximal Lyapunov exponent on real time series data describing the change in concentration of a catalyst in an autocatalytic chemical reaction over time (\autoref{fig:Real_results}).